sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_creation_process.md

 For basic operations like accessing an instance for these steps, see [managed instances operations](../operations.md) what if there is some text here.

 1. CE creates an issue with the managed instance template in the `sourcegraph/customer` repository.
-1. Cloud Team invoke GithubAction with following parameters:
+1. Cloud Team invoke Github Actions with following parameters:

 - `customer` - name of customer
 - `ce_email` - email of Customer Engineer from issue